 SASEF has an online registration system to submit all required documents and forms.
-Click here to learn more about registration.
+Registration is now open.

-In this Entry Guidelines packet you will find the information needed to successfully participate in SASEF.
+In the Entry Guidelines packet, you will find the information needed to successfully participate in SASEF.
 Included are SASEF’s divisions, project categories, what you will need to submit for your entry packet, and SASEF rules for participation.

-In this Display Guidelines packet you will find the information needed to successfully put together your exhibit on your scientific research.
-Information includes; rules for your exhibit space, what to include in your exhibit, what to exclude from your exhibit.
+In the Display Guidelines Packet, you will find the information needed to successfully put together your exhibit on your scientific research.
+Information includes; rules for your exhibit space, what to include in your exhibit, and what to exclude from your exhibit.

 Any public, private, or home school student in the SASEF 23-county region may enter an exhibit at SASEF.

 - Student selects research topic, begins literature review in library

 - Student completes literature review (background research for report); writes hypothesis, objectives, and methods and materials; prepares data book; completes necessary paperwork such as human subjects forms

 - Student completes experiment, analyzes data, writes report and abstract